NRCan/PlotFTIR/cran-comments.md

    * Changes to working directory were unavoidable by the interface to ChemoSpec (that package doesn't allow for specifying directory when importing files).
 As such, in-code changes to working directory are protected with a call to `on.exit()`.
+   * This resubmit also adds a function for normalization of spectra per user request (in maths.R), with associated docs.